Distant Echoes of the Milky Way's Last Major Merger: Distant Streams of GSE

 \subsection{Stream Coordinates and Chemistry}

 Figure~\ref{fig:phi1_summary} illustrates our sample in the transformed great circle $(\phi_1,\phi_2)$ coordinate frame.
 The entire distant 6D giant sample is shown without the Sagittarius $L_{\mathrm{Y}}$ cut applied, to establish the clear difference between GSE and Sagittarius in our data.
 We show simulation particles of the GSE merger from \citetalias{Naidu2021}, along with simulated Sagittarius stars from \citet[][]{Vasiliev2021a}.
-We select retrograde 6D giants that lie within $\phi_2 \leq 35^\circ$ of the great circle frame --- in practice, this spatial cut removes only $\approx 10\%$ field retrograde stars that lie elsewhere on the sky.
-We apply a further purity cut of $v_{\mathrm{t, \phi_1}} > 0$ to select stars that move along the great circle --- this removes another $\approx 10\%$ of the retrograde stars.
-The stars that fail this cut are likely field halo stars that happen to be retrograde, or stars with large proper motion errors.
-In the bottom panels of Figure~\ref{fig:phi1_summary} we only show stars that satisfy this criterion.
+We select retrograde 6D giants that lie within $\phi_2 \leq 35^\circ$ of the great circle frame --- in practice, this spatial cut removes only $8$ field retrograde stars that lie elsewhere on the sky.
+We apply a further purity cut of $v_{\mathrm{t, \phi_1}} > 0$ to select stars that move along the great circle --- this removes another $3$ stars, leaving 49 stars in the distant retrograde sample.
+The stars that fail this cut are likely field halo stars that happen to be retrograde, or genuine stream stars with large proper motion errors. {Their XP metallicity distribution is peaked at [Fe/H]~$\approx -1.2$, consistent with the field halo at these distances \citep{Conroy2019a}.} In the bottom panels of Figure~\ref{fig:phi1_summary} we only show stars that satisfy this criterion.

 The top right panel of Figure~\ref{fig:phi1_summary} shows tangential velocity along the $\phi_1$ coordinate, emphasizing how different the proper motions of the retrograde giants are from Sagittarius, despite lying in a similar on-sky plane.
 Although there is generally good agreement between our data and the \citetalias{Naidu2021} simulations in all these panels, the distribution of $\phi_2$ tangential velocities is hotter in the data than the simulations (bottom left panel).
 This could reflect some perturbative process not considered in the simulations, like the growing MW disk or the influence of Sagittarius and the LMC \citep[e.g.,][]{Law2010,Gomez2015,Erkal2016,Koposov2022}.
 The \citetalias{Naidu2021} simulations predict distant $d \gtrsim 50$~kpc debris at two location along this stream track, both of which we identify in the data as the Outer Virgo Overdensity (MIKE-N, $\phi_1 \sim 0^\circ$) and Pisces Overdensity (MIKE-S, $\phi_1 \sim 130^\circ$) respectively (bottom middle panel).
 The disordered but net $\approx 0$~\kms{} Galactocentric radial velocities are typical of `shells' of merger debris in simulations \citep[bottom right panel, e.g.,][]{Hernquist1992,Pop2018,Dong-Paez2022}.